Employee Monitoring

 How HR Transformation Aligns with the Future of Work

-are changing how companies' function.
+teams are changing how companies' function.
 HR needs to change as well.
-To ensure that businesses can
+To ensure that

-effectively manage their staff, draw in top talent, and establish an environment that fosters
+businesses can effectively manage their staff, draw in top talent, and establish an environment

 Here's how: